 But this is exactly what students are tempted to do.
 And it has a lot to do with a lack of motivation and a tendency to procrastinate rather than study.

 This is not a good plan.

-Just be warned that if you have left your studying to the last minute, this will not teach you how to cram the night before a big test (<– though you can check out that article if you're a sadist).
+But don’t worry: We're going to teach you the five principles behind an excellent study plan.
+Just be warned that if you have left your studying to the last minute, this will not teach you how to cram the night before a big test (<– though you can check out that article for help with that).
 Rather, this guide is intended as a blueprint for you to use and apply to your learning journey from its outset.

 Principle # 1: Learn how to read so that you learn what you read

-Reading the chapter or section primes your brain for learning, alerting you to what information is to come.
+Reading the chapter or section primes your brain for learning, alerting you to what information is to come, and contributing enormously towards your ability to understand the next lecture.
 And since you're going to have to read the textbook at some point anyway, reading before class requires no net addition of work.

 What we’re proposing is that you approach your reading assignments a little differently.
 We want you to learn to read in a way that: